swiftlang/swift-evolution/proposals/nnnn-actors.md

 Any given non-local declaration in a program can be classified into one of four actor isolation categories:

-* Actor-isolated to a specific instance of an actor class:
+* Actor-isolated to a specific instance of an actor:
-  - This includes the stored instance properties of an actor class as well as computed instance properties, instance methods, and instance subscripts, as demonstrated with the `BankAccount` example.
+  - This includes the stored instance properties of an actor as well as computed instance properties, instance methods, and instance subscripts, as demonstrated with the `BankAccount` example.
 * Actor-independent:
   - The declaration is not actor-isolated to any actor.
 This includes any property, function, method, subscript, or initializer that has the `@actorIndependent` attribute.
 * Actor-independent (unsafe):